Amarna: Fictional

-The Painted Queen written by the famous Elizabeth Peters a.k.a.
-Barbara Mertz is the most recent installment to the Amelia Peabody novels after the author's passing in 2013.
-Elizabeth Peters was a school trained archaeologist, but was persuaded by her male colleagues that a woman was not to be an archaeologist, so "she created characters based on those misogynistic Egyptologists..." as stated by Sarah Parcak, a female archaeologist that specializes in remote sensing.
-The adventure stars a female archaeologist Amelia Peabody and the mystery of the missing Bust of Nefertiti.
-The Painted Queen takes place in the 1912, several years after the actual excavations at Amarna, when excavations in Egypt are solely European, local hires, or looters.
-Like all good mystery novels, there is humor, twists, and turns, and a predictable ending of a solved case.
+The Painted Queen written by American novelist Barbara Mertz is the most recent installment to the Amelia Peabody novels after the author's passing in 2013.
+A trained archaeologist, Mertz was told by her male colleagues that a woman could not be an archaeologist, so "she created characters based on those misogynistic Egyptologists...".
+The novel's main character is a female archaeologist named Amelia Peabody, who is searching for a missing bust of Nefertiti.
+The Painted Queen takes place in the 1912, several years after the initial excavations at Amarna.